ANATOMY OF THE EAR - MICROTIA & ATRESIA

 How can a microtia patient hear without an ear canal?

 The answer is relatively simple.
 As long as the inner ear is normal, then sound does not need an outer ear nor an ear canal to reach the inner ear.
 Sound strikes the skull in any area such as the nose, teeth, jaw, etc… This in turn causes a very subtle vibration that reaches the inner ear.
-The inner ear than transmits a signal to the brain telling it that there is sound.
+The inner ear then transmits a signal to the brain telling it that there is sound.

 An easy way to reproduce what a child with microtia and atresia feels is by placing a finger in the ear canal.
 Sound cannot make it through the ear canal because it is blocked, but it can make it to the inner ear by vibrations of sound on the bone.